-- Our Headteacher-James Humphries. - Our Deputy Head /SENDCO/Physical Disability Resource Base Co-ordinator - (the first person to talk to about any SEN questions or concerns) is

-Grant Jacobson.

-- Our "SEN" Governor Beata Goodwin who has a responsibility for monitoring and supporting the school on SEN matters on our governing body. - The Teachers in Charge of the Autism Resource Base are:
+- Our Headteacher-James Humphries. - Our Deputy Head /SENDCO/Physical Disability Resource Base Co-ordinator - (the first person to talk to about any SEN questions or concerns) is Grant Jacobson. - Our "SEN" Governor Beata Goodwin wh - Our "SEN" Governor Beata Goodwin who has a responsibility for monitoring and supporting the school on SEN matters on our governing body. - The Teachers in Charge of the Autism Resource Base are: